 Court Ruled In Favor of Gorski

-However, the court found that Gorski’s encroachment did not necessarily satisfy the requirements of adverse possession because the encroachment was so minor as to be practically unnoticeable without focused scrutiny.
+Furthermore, the court found that Gorski’s encroachment did barely constituted adverse possession because the encroachment was so minor; practically unnoticeable without focused scrutiny.

 The case of Mannillo v Gorski is not likely to be replicated often; but the case is still something homeowners should be aware of because it illustrates the sort of bizarre difficulties that occasionally arise during the course of homeownership.